 There are currently 21 communities across the State engaged in CBBM, supported by nine facilitators embedded within the CFA, Department of Environment, Land, Water and Planning, and local government.

 As an area with extreme bushfire risk, Moe South was first engaged in the CBBM program in April 2019.
-Since then, several discussions and initiatives have taken place to support the Moe South community in building resilience to bushfires and other emergencies.
+Since then, a range of discussions, events and projects have supported the Moe South community in enhancing resilience to bushfires and other emergencies.